 Matt Babcock is a Seattle-based sculptor focusing on public art.
 His work distills image, movement, and emotion into concise aerial calligraphy.
 He developed an appreciation for materials and the ways things are made through practice in metal fabrication and application in industry.
 He also draws on his experience as an architect, which informs his interest in functional artwork and place-making.
 See some of his other work below.

 The Cultural Council of Greater Jacksonville and its Art in Public Places is administering the Cuba Hunter Park Neighborhood Public Art Project installations on behalf of the City of Jacksonville in Planning District 5.
 Cuba Hunter Park is situated in one of Jacksonville’s most ethnically and economically diverse neighborhoods.
-Residents and business owners will inform the design of sustainable outdoor public art that encourages healthy activities and meaningful community engagement.
-A nine member Art Selection Panel made up of community representatives, city department representatives and arts professionals selects the artists and the designs.
-Artists are not expected to produce proposals prior to selection and awarding.
-The Art in Public Places Committee will have final approval on designs, which will also be reviewed by an arts conservator for sustainability.
-Artists with experience in public health and social engagement projects exploring renewable materials including kinetic, light, and sound technologies are encouraged to apply.
-Community involvement is integral to these projects and area stakeholders are encouraged to participate in public meetings with the artists.
-Artists should be prepared to meet and interact with local schools as part of the public meeting process.
+Residents and business owners informed the design of sustainable outdoor public art that encourages healthy activities and meaningful community engagement.
+A nine member Art Selection Panel made up of community representatives, city department representatives and arts professionals selected the artists and the designs.
+Community involvement is integral to these projects and area stakeholders are always encouraged to participate.

 The Cultural Council of Greater Jacksonville is sponsored in part by the City of Jacksonville and by the Florida Department of State, Division of Cultural Affairs, the Florida Council on Arts and Culture, and the State of Florida.